maelstrom-software/maelstrom/doc/book/src/common.md

 # Common Concepts

-This chaper covers concepts that are common to Maelstrom as a whole.
-Later chapers will cover specific programs.
+This chapter covers concepts that are common to Maelstrom as a whole.
+Later chapters will cover individual programs and program classes in greater detail.